leodoneDev/Node_Paypal/README.md

 # Paypal server-side implementation with Node.js

 Example of Paypal client-side / server-side integration flow.
+Essentially this is a full implementation of https://developer.paypal.com/demo/checkout/#/pattern/server

+I have kept the files organised making the code portable.

+## Tooling
+* Node.js es6
+* Target version Node v8.9.4
+* Using Babel to transpile to es5

 ## Prerequisites and configuration
 * Go to https://developer.paypal.com/